• Trunk Bay, St. John, USVI

 Larger islands like Puerto Rico and Jamaica are characterized by extensive mountain ranges, which, in turn, give rise to lush rainforests.
 These mountainous areas offer cooler climates and diverse ecosystems.

-These mountainous landscapes provide ecological diversity and serve as destinations for eco-tourism and outdoor activities such as hiking and birdwatching.
+These mountainous landscapes provide ecological diversity and are destinations for ecotourism and outdoor activities such as hiking and birdwatching.

 Underwater Landscapes